nicky-nym/nicky-nym.github.io/pages/cities.md

 > "...the population in Wuhan is 8.3 million, much greater than that in Sheffield, at 0.6 million. ...
 For Wuhan, given that the number of vehicles per person is still much lower than that in Sheffield by tenfold ... it is very interesting to note that the average noise levels in all of the sampled areas are lower than those in Sheffield by 2dBA to 11dBA. ...
 In terms of L<sub>min</sub> and L<sub>90</sub> ... the difference is even greater -- for example, up to 15dBA in the area with a motorway."[^kang] &mdash; Jian Kang

+## <span class="chapter">Source material, chaper 2</span>

+### <a name="bicycles"></a>Bicycles

+> We see that bicycles provide a much higher road capacity at speeds below 15 km/h than any other mode of transport.[^bertaud]

+> Because of their higher speed and increased comfort, electric bicycles, where they are authorized (as in Chengdu, China), could meaningfully compete with buses or cars as a means of commuting in larger cities.[^bertaud]

+> The emergence of small footprint, on-demand, shared vehicles ... will change the way urban transport is organized.
+The pattern of roads and arterials may also change to adapt to these new modes of urban transport.
+Instead of concentric traffic on a few high-capacity highways or arterials, numerous smaller low-capacity roads would allow the flexibility required by trips from dispersed origins to dispersed destinations.[^bertaud]

+### <a name="small_cars"></a>Small cars

+> By contrast, compared to the motorcycle, compact Smart car performance (except for energy use) in terms of road capacity is not much better than that of an ordinary car. ...
+The width of the vehicle, not its length, is the important parameter to consider when trying to reduce street area consumption.[^bertaud]

+## <span class="chapter">Source material, chaper 3</span>

 ### <a name="resiliency"></a>Resiliency

   > "Resiliency is the ability to bounce back better, but also the ability to not have to bounce back as much."